-Q. When I try the Realistic 3D my web browser shows a blank window, or says WebGL is not supported.
+Q. When I try the Virtual Reality 3-D my web browser shows a blank window, or says WebGL is not supported.

 view requires a recent browser with support for WebGL (see

 for more information about WebGL).

 Nowadays practically all newer browsers and mobile devices support WebGL, but very old browsers generally

 do not, and new browsers on older computers will almost certainly fail.
 Some browser,

 such as Apple Safari on macOS requires WebGL to be explicitly enabled, thus we recommend using either

 Firefox or Google Chrome since there is no need to explicitely enable WebGL in these browsers, but

 if Safari is your only available browser you might want to try the following to enable WebGL: